 For the past twelve years, Future of Music Coalition has worked to inform and engage musicians and the music community on issues that impact artists and creative culture as a whole.
 Some of our work is very straightforward, such as reinforcing the notion that musicians have a range of views on a host of issues and must be included in discussions about their livelihoods.
 Some of it is nuanced, such as examining how artists are paid in the emerging digital economy and complex questions around copyright and technology. read more

-...and how musicians, labels and songwriters are compensated
+Revenue streams, access to markets, and how musicians, labels and songwriters are compensated

-How are musicians paid when their fans buy downloads on iTunes?
+How are recording artists paid when their fans buy downloads on iTunes?
 How are songwriters paid when their music is played on Pandora?
 Since our founding, Future of Music Coalition has provided musicians, managers and labels with the in-the-trenches details about how performers, songwriters and labels are each compensated when their music is either streamed or downloaded on an array of music services. read more